opener-project/dbpedia-installer/README.md

 ## Installation

 Assuming you have cloned this repository setting up the dbpedia instance can be done by running the script `core/install.bash`.
-This script takes two
+This script takes as argument the dbpedia-spotlight.jar:
-arguments: a language for the index to use and a Tar archive containing Lucene indexes.

 For example:

-    bash core/install.bash en /tmp/index-en.tar.gz
+    bash core/install.bash dbpedia-spotlight.jar

 The following languages are supported: